Command line arguments

 Commands, not implemented yet

-The following list is a draft for additional commands.
-Subpatch will implement these in that form or another.
+The following list is a draft for additional commands. subpatch will implement these in that form or another.

 • rm <subproject>: Remove subproject code and config data.
 The reverse of add.